 Upon program admission, each student is assigned to a faculty advisor.
-Students are expected to meet with their advisor to begin program planning by the end of their first semester of study.
-All students must have a written program of study on file in order to continue into a second semester of study.
+Students are expected to communicate with their advisor to begin program planning by the end of their first semester of study.
 During the first planning meeting, the student and advisor discuss issues such as career goals, program requirements, application dates for selected courses and changes, liability insurance, professional licensure and graduation, as well as personal/professional development needs.
-The student and advisor work together to select electives and to build a program of study that fits the student's needs and meets program requirements.
-The written program of study must be signed by the student, advisor, and the graduate program coordinator.
+The student and advisor work together to build a program of study that fits the student's needs and meets program requirements.
 The student must consult with the advisor about making any future program changes.
-The signed program of study becomes the university's contract with the student.
-The original is kept in the department files, and copies of it are provided both to the student and the Graduate School.
-Sample programs of study are included on the next pages.

 The student-advisor relationship is ongoing and continues after the program of study is written.
-The student is encouraged to meet with his or her advisor periodically to discuss progress in the program, career issues, internship placement and professional experiences.
+The student is encouraged to communicate with his or her advisor periodically to discuss progress in the program, career issues, practicum and professional experiences.